 For those not desiring a research thesis, see the Master of Arts (MA) degree in Biological Sciences.

-Graduate students in biology at Delaware State develop superior skills.
+Graduate students in biology at Delaware State develop superior research skills.
 They have the opportunity to work with experienced investigators in state-of-the-art facilities, with access to specialized equipment.
 They learn to design experiments, analyze results, present their findings to peers, and write for scientific publications.

 Research and Experience

 Delaware State’s biology department offers outstanding research opportunities with flexibility to select research mentors from across campus to fit the student's career objectives.
-There are active, well-funded inquiries on campus in such fields as neuroscience, biofuels, cancer, DNA analysis, plant breeding, plant biotechnology, biophysics, and gene manipulation.
+There are active, well-funded inquiries on campus in such fields as neuroscience, biofuels, cancer, DNA analysis, microbiology, plant biotechnology, biophysics, and gene manipulation.
 Students have the opportunity to work with high-profile investigators, utilize state-of-the-art technology, attend academic conferences, and collaborate on scientific papers.